Red Hat and Oracle Linux issues

 WantedBy=multi-user.target

-- Refresh, enable the Service, and activate the Service.
+- Refresh, enable the service, and activate the service.

 $ systemctl daemon-reload